Konijima/PZ-BaseMod/Client-Server-Concept/README.md

 ### Reloading **server** & **shared** script on the server

-> Enter this command in your sever console, you can also enter those command in the chat with `/reloadlua <filename>` if you are logged with an admin account.
+> Enter this command in your server console:
 > > reloadlua server/MyModName/MyScript.lua
 >
 > > reloadlua shared/MyModName/MyScript.lua
+>
+> You can also enter those commands in the chat with `/reloadlua <filename>` if you are logged with an admin account
 ---

 ## **isClient()** & **isServer()** methods